EIvimeyCook/ACEFA_CodeReview/README.md

 - **Self-contained HTML report** that opens in a new tab with a one-click download.
 - **Runs entirely in the browser.** No installation, no server.
-- **In-browser editor** at `/edit/`, with a live viewer and R terminal, for reading or prototyping changes to the review questions without cloning.

 ## Usage